ShiftyLook: History

 ShiftyLook was headed by editor-in-chief Robert Pereyda.
 The idea behind the company was to revive Namco's more obscure, dormant video game franchises for mediums such as webcomics and animations.
 Pereyda believed that entertainment formats like webcomics were largely successful, and that if these intellectual properties become popular through them, it could garner more interest in those series and make Namco Bandai interested in creating new games for them.
 Namco Bandai also believed that ShiftyLook was a venue for content creators to collaborate on projects, and to establish working relations with artists and developers for future projects.
 In an interview with CRB.com, Pereyda stated: "Basically, what we're doing is taking a look at stuff that's forgotten IPs, stuff that's sleeping, stuff that — just to be honest — some people don't care about and thinking what we can do with it.
 This is a big system and we know that not everything's going to succeed, but if some of them can make it to the big time, we've done a good job.
 We're casting a really wide net.
 We're doing different styles, different artists, different kinds of titles, just filling out a whole matrix of different things we can do and then seeing where that goes."
 If the webcomics were successful, Pereyda hoped that content such as merchandise and print versions would be available as well.

 ShiftyLook officially launched on March 9, 2012.
 Five webcomics were announced to begin production under the company; Bravoman, Xevious, Sky Kid, Rocket Fox, and Alien Confidential: Black and White.
 Comics were made available for free on the website, all without advertisements aside from those for Bandai Namco's other projects.
 In June 2012, ShiftyLook announced that Japanese manga artist Hitoshi Ariga would begin work on a webcomic based on Klonoa, becoming the first ShiftyLook comic created outside North America.
 To increase their viewer base, ShiftyLook regularly attended fan conventions in their own booth, where they featured artists behind some of their comics as well as merchandise.
 A YouTube channel was launched in 2013, featuring short animated series based on Bravoman and Mappy.
 The same year, Namco Bandai released an endless runner game based on Bravoman, titled Bravoman: Binja Bash!, for iOS and Android devices.
 ShiftyLook also published Wonder Momo: Typhoon Booster, a sequel to Wonder Momo developed by WayForward, and Namco High, a comical dating simulator game designed by Homestuck creator Andrew Hussie.
-A five episode anime series based on Wonder Momo began in January 2014 on Crunchyroll.
+A five episode anime series based on Wonder Momo was released in early 2014 on Crunchyroll.